Skip to Main Content

 Flood insurance isn't federally required in moderate- to low-risk areas, but it's still a good idea.
 In fact, people in these areas file more than 20 percent of all National Flood Insurance Program (NFIP) flood insurance claims.
 Most homeowners in moderate- to low-risk areas can get coverage at a reduced rate.
 Preferred Risk Policy (PRP) premiums, the lowest premiums available through the NFIP, offer building and contents coverage for one low price.
 If you don't qualify for a PRP, a standard-rated policy is still available.

-If you live in a high-risk area, a standard rated policy is the only option for you.
-It offers separate building and contents coverage.
+If you live in a high-risk area, you are required to purchase flood insurance if you have a mortgage through a federally regulated or insured lender.
+A standard-rated policy offers separate building and contents coverage.

-Flood insurance premiums are calculated based on factors such as:
+Premiums are calculated based on factors such as: